Reeds-github/Hero-Mode/README.md

 <h3>Once you press "patch" DO NOT TOUCH ANYTHING and wait for completion.</h3>

-<li>Open up Dolphin, press Config, go to the Advanced tab, and make sure "Load Custom Texutres" is unchecked.</li>
+<li>Open up Dolphin, press "Config", go to the "Advanced" tab, and make sure "Load Custom Texutres" is unchecked.</li>
-<li>Open up the Settings, go to the General tab, and make sure "Enable Cheats" is unchecked.</li>
+<li>Open up the "Settings", in the "General" tab make sure "Enable Cheats" is unchecked.</li>
-<li>If you do not turn off Cheats, parts of Hero Mode will not work properly.</li>
+<li>If you do not turn off cheats, parts of Hero Mode will not work properly.</li>
-<li>Press Open and locate the "game.iso" to boot up Hero Mode.</li>
+<li>Press "Open" and locate the "game.iso" to boot up Hero Mode.</li>

 <h3>Load the mod and enjoy.</h3>
 <h1></h1>